 In fig. 15 I show this completely (corresponding to fig. 13-a).
 The tolerance zone for parallelism (fig, 15-b) is slidable, only its direction is tied through the datum reference (here defined acc. to the Least Material Condition).
 The dimension tolerance is therefore measured independently.
 As long as the dimension arrow doesn´t have a origin circle at one end (which is here advisable), then it will be measured with 2 points-procedure.
 Like that the tolerance zone not in a straight line (fig. 15-c) and both the measurement for dimension and for the direction are not direct comparable.

 However, every dimensional tolerance limits the direction tolerance too.
 With this the following rule applies:

 Direction and dimension tolerancing: “The instant entry for a dimension and a direction tolerance for a geometric element it mostly makes sense if the direction tolerance is smaller than the dimension tolerance.”

 Parallelism dependence between direction and form tolerances.

 Every direction tolerance close down a straightness tolerance and when a plane is tolerated then also the flatness is.
 As a rule the following applies:

 “In each direction tolerance there is a flat form tolerance included; meaning that the straightness deviation of a tolerated element (perpendicularly measured on tolerance zone) can not be bigger than the the direction tolerance t; Correspondingly this is also valid for flatness deviation of tolerated planes.
-The additional entry of a Straightness, respectively a flatness tolerance makes therefore sense only when the Form tolerance smaller than the direction tolerance is” (see fig, 16 a and b).
+The additional entry of a Straightness, respectively a flatness tolerance makes therefore sense only when the Form tolerance is smaller than the direction tolerance” (see fig, 16 a and b).